NatthaponSoisangwan/django-react/README.md

 4. Install the dependencies ```$ pipenv install```
 5. Navigate into the frontend directory ```$ cd frontend```
 5. Install the dependencies ```$ npm install```
-6. Install yarn in the frontend directory, see: [Yarn](https://yarnpkg.com/lang/en/docs/install/)
+6. Install yarn in the frontend directory, see: [Yarn](https://yarnpkg.com/lang/en/docs/install/).
+Note that you also need node.js installed.
+[Nodejs](https://nodejs.org/en/)
 7. Run ```$ yarn add bootstrap reactstrap```